 What to Expect Hiking Barr Hammock Preserve

-Upon entry, you are greeted by deep shade with a typical range of flora that includes water oak, willow oak, red maple, and of course the ubiquitous palmetto and sabal palms.
+Upon entry, you are greeted by deep shade with a typical range of flora that includes pine areas, water oak, willow oak, beech, and the ubiquitous sabal palms.
 After a mile or so, the longleaf and/or slash pine begin to dominate with some areas which are mostly pine.

 Boardwalks traverse marshlands, bridges surmount flowing streams, and dense forest opens into glades for glimpses of sky and sun.
-With such variety, there is no doubt that you will find a variety of creatures as well as an assortment of wildflowers such as the thicket of Chapman’s Blazing Star (liatris chapmanii) that I came across.
+With such variety, there is no doubt that you will find a variety of creatures as well as an assortment of wildflowers that I came across.

 Is the Hiking Easy or Hard?

 The trails are firm without any sweet sand to slog through, and therefore ideal for biking in the designated areas.
-While the main trails are mapped, but there is more of a web of interconnecting trails than the maps would first have you believe.
-They weave and wind with only a few straight shots and very little gain in altitude – only 164 feet and I explored most of the area.
+While the main trails are mapped, connecting trails weave throughout.
+Also of note, you’ll experience very little gain in altitude – only 164 feet and I explored most of the area.

-If you’re like me, a day hiking or biking the woods can be gratifying in its own right, but a destination makes the trek so much more fun.
+Plus, you’re like me, a day hiking or biking the woods can be gratifying, but a destination makes the trek so much more fun.

 What’s the FUN Factor?
 Should I Visit?

 You’ll have fun, so don’t miss this hike.
 You can look out over the prairie which is partially submerged (video and images below).
-You will spot various waterfowl and other denizens of the marsh, and it’s easy to let an hour slip by around you enjoying the living view.
+Various waterfowl frequent the area, and it’s easy to let an hour slip by around you enjoying the living view.
 Just don’t go wandering in, as you are likely to find alligators too!